Lifting tropical intersections: Lifting tropical intersections with multiplicities

 The initial degeneration $Y_w$ is a torus torsor containing $X_w$ and $X'_w$, and the tropicalizations $\Trop(X_w)$ and $\Trop(X'_w)$ with respect to the trivial valuation are the stars of $w$ in $\Trop(X)$ and $\Trop(X')$, respectively, and hence meet properly in the vector space $\Trop(Y_w)$.
 Theorem~\ref{thm:trivial val} then says that

 In particular, $X_w \cap X'_w$ is nonempty of codimension $j + j'$, and the theorem follows, since $Y_w$ is smooth. \end{proof}

 \begin{proof}[Proof of Theorem \ref{exploded main}] Suppose $X_w$ meets $X'_w$ properly at a smooth point $x$ of $Y_w$.
 After extending the valued field we may assume the valuation is nontrivial and $w \in N_G$.
 In this case, the integral model $\cY_w$ is of finite type over $\Spec R$, by Proposition~\ref{prop:finite type}.
-Theorem~\ref{thm:lift to K} then says that there is a point of $X \cap X'$ specializing to $x$, and hence $x$ is contained in $(X \cap X')_w$. \end{proof}
+We can then pass to an open neighborhood of $x$ in $\cY_w$ in which the special fiber is smooth and apply Theorem~\ref{thm:lift to K} to deduce that there is a point of $X \cap X'$ specializing to $x$.
+Therefore $x$ is contained in $(X \cap X')_w$. \end{proof}

 As noted in the introduction, Theorem \ref{main} follows immediately from Theorems~\ref{thm:lift-to-degens} and \ref{thm:lift to K}, and Theorem~\ref{basic} is the special case where $Y$ is the torus $T$.
 So this concludes the proof of the theorems stated in the introduction.